vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-layers.md

 end
 ```

-The first branch is executed when the paused layer resumes, there we can check whether the SOA query finished successfuly.
-The second branch pushes the SOA query, and then pauses.
+The first branch is executed when the paused layer resumes, there we can check whether the `NS` query finished successfuly.
+The second branch pushes the `NS` query, and then pauses.

 ## Rewriting queries